-- Ensure that all expenditures are made in compliance with the approved budget, the contract or grant, Research Foundation policies, and the Research Foundation Project Administration Guide.
+- Ensure that all expenditures are made in compliance with the approved budget, the contract or grant, and Research Foundation policies.

 - Ensure that all requests for reimbursements are submitted to the Research Foundation within one month after the expense is incurred.